Your Retirement Income Portfolio + Social Security

 - Pensions are a thing of the past.
 By replacing pensions with defined contribution plans like 401(k)s, employers are shifting the burden of investment responsibility to the individual.

 - People are living longer.
 Your retirement may last more than 30 years!
 It’s important to be as tax-efficient as possible, as it will help maintain your wealth to support you for as long as you live.
-If your Social Security becomes taxable, and you are in a higher tax bracket in retirement than you were during your working years, you could be moving into a higher tax bracket when the time comes to draw your Required Minimum Distributions.
+If your Social Security becomes taxable, and you are in a higher tax bracket in retirement than you were during your working years, you could be moving into a higher tax bracket when the time comes to draw your required minimum distributions (RMD).
 Getting a Tax-Smart 2nd Opinion could possibly help condense the about of taxation on your Social Security benefit.

 - Markets are unpredictable in the short-term.
 Effective financial planning helps you ride out short-term market fluctuations and focus on the aspects of your finances that are more predictable.
 Controlling tax liabilities, for example, is a great way to improve net returns on your investments.